0mjs/blog/content/from-pixels-to-packets.md

 ## The Dawn of the MERN Stack

-For three years, I built end-to-end applications with the pure MERN stack (MongoDB, Express.js, React, and Node.js) knitting together front-end components, Express middleware, and MongoDB data models (like Mongoose ORM).
+For three years, I built end-to-end applications with the pure MERN stack (MongoDB, Express.js, React, and Node.js) knitting together front-end components, Express middleware, and MongoDB data models (like Mongoose, which is in fact, not an ORM, it's an ODM).
 During that time, I learned full-stack fundamentals: designing database schemas, writing RESTful APIs, handling user authentication and sessions, and deploying services.
 Writing JavaScript across every layer taught me valuable lessons about asynchronous flows, error handling, and how front-end and back-end concerns intersect.

 Then Next.js arrived and distilled many of those MERN best practices into a single, streamlined framework: file-based routing, built-in API routes, and server-side rendering.
 The transition sped up my workflow while preserving the full-stack and isomorphic JavaScript experience I cherished.